 Spend a Semester in the Nation's Capital

-The Communication Department works with friends and alumni to help qualified and motivated students secure fall and spring semester internships in the Washington, D.C., area.
+The Department of Communication works with friends and alumni to help qualified and motivated students secure fall and spring semester internships in the Washington, D.C., area.
 The program is open to undergraduate and graduate Communication majors.

 Students must meet application requirements, may enroll in online classes to maintain full-time status, and are eligible for scholarship funds based on availability.
 Selected positions include a stipend.